 To Obtain a Copy.

 It is available from Purdue University Press in a softcover.
 Beginning in 2014 it is also available as a eBook in PDF format.
 Order it direct from Purdue University Press.

 The copyright releases for each measure in this book are listed with each measure.
-If a reader wishes to publish a measure, they should contact the copyright holders of that measure.
+If a reader wishes to re-publish a measure, they should contact the copyright holders of that measure.

 Known Errors (Errata).